Interview

 Laura Terré

 Cataracts can be cured...
 But perhaps in the West our problem is endemic myopia.
-Are we unable to focus?
+Are we incapable of focusing?

-— Maybe.
-After so many years of traveling and observing the streets and people of Africa, I still haven't understood what's going on.
+— Perhaps.
+After so many years of traveling and observing the streets and people of Africa, I still haven't understood what's happening.
 I've photographed Africa not to make it known, but to understand it myself.
-Although I don't think I'll ever understand it.
-It's vast, unfathomable.
+Although I don't think I'll ever truly understand it.
+It's vast, boundless.

-The photographs of the series Lookout are an image of that blindness.
+The photographs from the series Lookout They are an image of that blindness.

-— This series is the result of photographing through a taxi window during a forty-minute tour of the market in Lagos, the capital of Nigeria.
-For me, it was the only way to photograph that reality so often photographed by others.
-Going out onto the street with my camera would have completely changed the outcome.
-I would become a walking dollar walking among those people.
-All eyes would be on me; that magical randomness of everyday life, where everyone goes about their own business, would end.
+— This series is the result of photographing through the window of a taxi during a forty-minute ride through the market in Lagos, the capital of Nigeria.
+For me, it was the only way to photograph that reality, so often photographed by others.
+Going out into the street with my camera would have completely changed the outcome.
+I would have become a walking dollar sign among those people.
+All eyes would have been on me; that magical randomness of everyday life, where everyone goes about their own business, would have ended.

-Africa has been one of the most photographed territories, where the most reporters have tested "their style."
+Africa has been one of the most photographed territories, where the most reporters have tried out "their style".

 But the language is not the same...

-— I started in the press.
+— I started in journalism.
 There I learned to write with images.
-Imitation was important, like in Fine Arts school, when you have to paint grayscale and still lifes and copy the classics to learn.
-In photography, perhaps also at the beginning, it's necessary to pay attention to framing, focus, lighting, black and white, etc., imitating classic photographers, those of black and white.
-Following a documentary correction.
-But at some point, that language exhausts you.
+Imitation was important, like at art school, when you have to paint grayscale still lifes and copy the classics to learn.
+In photography, perhaps at the beginning it's also necessary to pay attention to framing, focus, lighting, black and white, etc., imitating the classic photographers, those of black and white.
+To follow a documentary approach.
+But at a certain point, that language exhausts you.
 What else is there?
-When you've already tested yourself in all that and given everything that was required of you, something more important begins: the meaning of your work.
+When you've tested yourself in all of that and given everything that was demanded of you, something more important begins: the meaning of your work.
 What to say.
 How to say it.
-It's not just about covering the facts, but understanding them, creating images to explain them.
-Will they be intelligible to those I would like to be their recipients?
+It's not just about covering the facts, but about understanding them, creating images to explain them.
+Will they be intelligible to those I want to be their audience?

-For Africans, in that case?
-Are you worried about their intelligibility?
+For Africans, then?
+Are you worried about them being intelligible?

 — Of course.
-I did a commissioned work for the Lagos Photo Festival: the story of Fela Kuti's mother.
-This exhibition includes several photographs from that work, which is still ongoing.
+I did a commissioned project for the Lagos Photo Festival: the story of Fela Kuti's mother.
+This exhibition includes several photographs from that ongoing project.
 It took me a long time to depict those events.
-I think the work could be understood as the retelling of a myth: that of a woman who finally manages to exact revenge on those who hurt her.
+I think the work could be interpreted as the telling of a myth: that of the woman who finally gets her revenge on those who have wronged her.

 'Unknown Soldier 01' from the Funmilayo series, 2017.